 Affinity diagrams generate, organize, and consolidate information concerning a product, process, complex issue, or problem.
 It expresses ideas without quantifying them (brainstorming sessions).

-One of the seven tools for management and planning.
 Process decision program charts see the steps required for completing a process and analyzing the impact.
-These charts help to identify what could go wrong and helps plan for these scenarios.
+These charts help to identify what could go wrong and help plan for these scenarios.

-SixSigmaDaily defines interrelationship diagrams as diagrams that show cause and effect relationships.
-These diagrams identify variables that occur while working on a project and what parts of the project those variables might impact.
+SixSigmaDaily defines interrelationship diagrams as diagrams that show cause-and-effect relationships.
+These diagrams identify variables that occur while working on a project and what parts of the project those variables might affect.

-Use prioritization matrices during brainstorming sessions to evaluate different issues based on set criteria to create a prioritized list of items.
-It helps to identify what issues may arise and determine what problems to solve first to meet certain objectives.
+Use these during brainstorming sessions to evaluate issues based on set criteria to create a prioritized list of items.
+It helps to identify what issues may arise and determines the problems to prioritize to meet objectives.

-This is a visual representation of a project’s schedule.
-It helps plan the project from start to finish.
-It illustrates the scope of the project and the critical path of the project.
+A visual representation of a project’s schedule.
+This helps plan the project from start to finish.
+It illustrates the scope and the critical path of the project.
 The two types of network diagrams are:

 - Arrow diagram

 A matrix diagram is used to analyze data within an organization’s structure.
 It shows the relationships between objectives, factors, and causes that exist between rows and columns that make up the entire matrix.
 There are multiple types of matrices to use, depending on the number of items and groups of items to analyze.